Lewis and Clark's Columbia River

 Click image to enlarge

 Haystack Butte, Washington, as seen from the Deschutes River, Oregon.
-Image taken March 20, 2004.
+Image taken May 12, 2014.

-Views from the Haystack Butte Vicinity ...
+Views from Haystack Butte ...

 "... dureing the time the front of the party was waiting for Cap Lewis, I assended a high hill from which I could plainly See the range of Mountains which runs South from Mt.
 Hood as far as I could See.
 I also discovered the top of Mt.
 Jefferson which is Covered with Snow and is S 10o W. Mt.
 Hood is S. 30o W. the range of mountains are Covered with timber and also Mt Hood to a sertain hite.
 The range of Mountains has Snow on them.
 I also discovered some timbered land in a S. derection from me, Short of the mountains.
 Clarks river which mouthes imedeately opposit to me forks at about 18 or 20 miles, the West fork runs to the Mt Hood and the main branch Runs from S.E. ..."
 [Clark, April 22, 1806]